 The days are getting longer, and just barely starting to thaw, we can feel like turn of the season is upon us.
 Fresh young buds begin to peak their heads out while the birds are singing their songs.
 Among all the critters waking up, our chickens too can feel the change.
 Overnight it seems they are laying loads of eggs.
-So naturally we are constantly finding ways to use up these golden treasures.
-Despite this recipe using just one egg, nonetheless, it adds to our ultimate need of egg consumption.
+So naturally we are constantly finding any way we can to use up these golden treasures.

 With a hint of traditional fried rice, plus lots of new and refreshing flavors, this particular cauliflower fried rice is kind of an off-shoot to Thai cooking.
 I used garlic, ginger, jalapenos, and onions as the base flavor here, and finished it off with toasted cashews and cilantro.
 All these ingredients are used in traditional Thai (and Indian) cooking, and have become normal additions to the meals made in this house.
 The blend of spice, tang, and just straight up deliciousness in those ingredients make this fried rice worth all the prep.

 You can decide to add some or replace the veggies as you wish.
 Snow peas or green beans would be great, as would some mushrooms or peppers.
 Here I added chopped carrot and peas.
 Since our base is made up of cauliflower, and I knew I’d have some fresh things to add on top, I didn’t want to go too crazy with the vegetable variety.
 But also because this is just what I had in my fridge.
 In addition, feel free to throw in some chicken, beef, or pork for added protein.
 This time, I went simple without it.